erir11/ml_ops_project/reports/README.md

 >
 > Answer:

 From the [MLOps template](https://github.com/SkafteNicki/mlops_template) we have filled the src, tests, configs, data, dockerfiles, reports and models folders.
 We did not see any need for notebooks, so we deleted that folder.
 Inside the src folder we split the data script into a `prepare_data.py` and a `data.py`script.
 Further we did not use the visualize script so we also deleted that one.
 We the `evaluate.py` script was replace with a `predict.py` script.
 This was done because our training script also evaluates the model (through the pytorch-lightning Trainer module).
-In the tests folder we filled in pytests for the model and data, but we decided not to further this with api tests as time constraints called for other priorities.
+In the tests folder we filled in pytests for the model, data and api.

 ### Question 6